SUSAN SISKO CARTER

 It was a hot, smoggy afternoon in a popular Los Angeles vinyl record store, when five vinyl-browsing fans recognized Susan...each by a different name.
 (There are real live witnesses to this fact.)
-Susan has sung, written, and recorded under five different names: Susan Rafey, Susan Carter, Miss Outrageous Nevada, Susan Sisko and the name she is sticking with now––Susan Sisko Carter.
+Susan has sung, written, recorded, and deejayed under five different names: Susan Rafey, Susan Carter, Miss Outrageous Nevada, Susan Sisko and the name she is sticking with now––Susan Sisko Carter.

 No. she is not a fugitive on the lam.
 Just a woman with a vivid imagination

 who, through the years, has dressed herself in new names like most women do with new clothes.

 It was only while Googling her various names one night, as a full moon found her through the skylight of her cottage, that she discovered hundreds of thousands of fans were posting her music on social media.
 A couple of those recordings were made when she was only thirteen-years-old...and signed to a major label.
-Her recordings as a teen, under the name Susan Rafey, include the Verve album, "Hurt So Bad", produced by Creed Taylor.
-Her album "Wonderful Deeds and Adventures", recorded under the name Susan Carter, for Epic, has been reissued in Japan and England.
+Her recordings as a teen, under the name Susan Rafey, include the Verve album "Hurt So Bad" produced by Creed Taylor.
+Her album on Epic, "Wonderful Deeds and Adventures," arranged by Dick Halligan and produced by Les Carter, has been reissued by Epic Legacy.

 Susan has lived a life rich with material for songs and stories.
 When she sings, there is intimacy in her voice, as if she is sharing a secret.
 For years, her voice was a secret, during her successful career, writing for television.
 Then, one night, in Paris, she sang in a jazz club.
 The audience was moved by her voice.
 "Tres emouvante.
 Authentique," they told her.
 "Bravo," a Hendrix-haired, musician said, just before kissing her hand.
 As Susan strolled down Boulevard Saint-Germain des Pres, she heard herself say: "I was a singer.
 I am a singer.
 I will always be a singer," That realization in Paris eventually led to her recording again, and the release of several internationally acclaimed singles.

-Read about Susan in the new issue of the fab English music mag,
+Susan is featured in the fab English music mag,